dpentecost/evdome/README.md

 # evdome
-WIP for East Village Planetarium
+WIP for East Village Planetarium, Lower Eastside Girls Club

 A place to stash useful code and lessons learned as we work in several areas: